Shubhampalve7/Delta-X-assignment/app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.

+#INFO

+//  All the info regarding project is her         //

+--- I tried to connect database with javscript and take that data to reflect in html file

+--- I created several component cause I want to Add some features also but colud not happened

+// this is my databse script //

+- Actually I know Mysql but there were some problem in my ubuntu regarding mysql so it was not responding to any server and not started in the end so I decided to work with MONGO DB .

+- the below script is just to insert the collection in MONGO

+est.employees.insertMany(
+[

+  {
+      "name":"Shape of You",
+      "Artist":"Ed Sheeran",
+      "currentRate":"4"
+    },
+    {
+      "name":"me tera",
+      "Artist":"arijit singh",
+      "currentRate":"3"
+    },
+    {
+      "name":"Uptown Funk",
+      "Artist":"Mark Ronson ft.
+Bruno Mars",
+      "currentRate":"2"
+    },
+    {
+      "name":"Someone Like You",
+      "Artist":"Adele",
+      "currentRate":"2"
+    },
+    {
+      "name":"Despacito",
+      "Artist":"Luis Fonsi ft.
+Daddy Yankee",
+      "currentRate":"1"
+    },
+    {
+      "name":"Billie Jean",
+      "Artist":"Michael Jackson",
+      "currentRate":"4"
+    },
+    {
+      "name":"Happy",
+      "Artist":"Pharrell Williams",
+      "currentRate":"2"
+    },
+    {
+      "name":"Old Town Road",
+      "Artist":"lil nas",
+      "currentRate":"4"
+    },
+    {
+      "name":"Bohemian Rhapsody",
+      "Artist":" Queen",
+      "currentRate":"3"
+    },
+    {
+      "name":"Rolling in the Deep",
+      "Artist":"Adele",
+      "currentRate":"5"
+    }
+    ]
+)

+//

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.